Barracuda10/GTANoRandoms/README.md

 #### Cautions <br>
 1&nbsp;&nbsp;Things unavailable when matchmaking is off, because game will require to use matchmaking service:<br>
--  Host any job or heist that require launch session<br>
+-  Host any job or heist that require launch session (Join others doesn't include)<br>
 -  [NOT SURE] Find a new session<br>
 -  [NOT SURE] Join a friend session<br>
 -  Make a solo session (It will kick you to story mode)<br>